divijghose/firedrake/Firedrake-meeting-2024-07-17.md

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

+- JB: Bug fix for TinyASM when PETSc is compiled with 64-bit indices [#3665](https://github.com/firedrakeproject/firedrake/pull/3665)

 # Date of next meeting

 1600 BST (1500 UTC) [2024-07-24](./Firedrake-meeting-2024-07-24)